DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 The client can make proxied HTTP requests through the server to other servers.
 In practice this will mean using the CONNECT method to establish a stream over which to run TLS to a different remote destination.
+The proxy applies back-pressure to streams in both directions.

 ## DNS over HTTPS {#doh}